MindProber is committed to international compliance with data protection laws, regulation, and rules.

 Data (including, but not limited to, Personal Data) must be protected from external or internal unauthorized access.
 Data processing security concerns should be present at every stage of IT development and the planning of every internal or external operational procedures.

-The technical measures to grant data processing security should be agreed by the management (including the CTO, CEO and DPO).
+The technical measures to grant data processing security should be agreed by the management (including the CTO and CEO).
 The measures for protecting data are part of the Information Security Policy and should be adjusted and audited on a continuous basis.

 Compliance with this Data Protection Policy and the applicable data protection laws is checked regularly with data protection audits and other controls.
-The DPO and CTO oversee revising and changing this policy whenever justified, keeping in compliance with national and European laws (RGPD).
+The CTO oversees, reviews and changes this policy whenever justified, keeping in compliance with national and European laws (RGPD).
 Whenever necessary, external audit services can be hired to ensure that we are complying.

 11. Data Protection Incidents

-All employees must inform their DPO, manager or the CEO immediately about cases of violations of this Data Protection Policy or other regulations on the protection of Personal Data, and the procedures of management crisis should be activated, according to the Incident Management Manual.
+All employees must inform the CTO or the CEO immediately about cases of violations of this Data Protection Policy or other regulations on the protection of Personal Data, and the procedures of management crisis should be activated, according to the Incident Management Manual.

 12. Responsibilities and Sanctions

-It is the responsibility of MindProber’s management (CEO, CTO) in addition to the DPO to assure the policies in this Data Protection Policy are met.
+It is the responsibility of MindProber’s management (CEO and CTO) to assure the policies in this Data Protection Policy are met.

 Managers are responsible for implementing and enforcing the policies in each operational or technical team and all employees should comply with these policies.